jhsu802701/rails_from_scratch_rails5/01-05-other_metrics.md

 ```
 * The Gemsurance Report shows which gems are up to date, which are out of date, and which have known security issues and thus more urgently need to be updated.
 * Enter the command "sh git_check.sh".
 You'll find that gemsurance_report.html should be added to .gitignore, and you'll find that the app is no longer RuboCop compliant, because RuboCop examines the files in the tmp directory.

-### .gitignore
-Add the following line to the end of .gitignore:
+* Add the following line to the end of .gitignore:
 ```
 gemsurance_report.html
 ```

-### .rubocop.yml
-* Add the tmp/vulnerabilities/lib/* files, tmp/vulnerabilities/spec/* files, and tmp/vulnerabilities/Rakefile to the list of AllCops exclusions.
+* In the .rubocop.yml file, add the tmp/vulnerabilities/lib/* files, tmp/vulnerabilities/spec/* files, and tmp/vulnerabilities/Rakefile to the list of AllCops exclusions.
 (These files are automatically generated when you run the test_code.sh script.)
 The .rubucop.yml file should look like:
 ```
 AllCops:
   Exclude: